rodaquino-OMNI/omni-emr-v2/README.md

 - A Supabase account and project
 - PostgreSQL knowledge for database management
 - Domain name (for production deployment)
-- SSL certificate (recommended for HIPAA compliance)
+- SSL certificate (required for HIPAA compliance)
+- Vitest for running tests (configured in the project)

 ### 1. Environment Setup